opasche/ReinforcementLearning/README.md

-# ReinforcementLearning
+# Reinforcement Learning repository
-Frameworks and toy examples for reinforcement learning tasks
+Frameworks and some toy examples I made for reinforcement learning tasks

+Work in progress...